Frequently Asked Questions

 Roosevelt Mall will remain open to traffic prior to the procession; however please note that any vehicles that park within the route area will not be able to leave the area until such time as the procession has ended.

-As you exit the route, you will submit the tab from your wristband to auditors, and tabs will be used to validate the official participant count.
+As you exit the barricaded route, you will submit the tab from your wristband to auditors, and tabs will be used to validate the official participant count.
 On the day of the event, a Guinness World Records official adjudicator will be on site to verify the record count, and if achieved, will pronounce successful achievement of the official record for the largest ‘second line.’
-This record will be set with as few as 1,000 verified participants who complete the enclosed Second Line route.
+This record will be set with as few as 1,000 verified participants who complete the full procession.
 This means you will arrive a fan, and will, in all likelihood, leave as a Guinness World Records largest ‘second line’ champion!

 EVENT UPDATES: For the most current updates, please visit the event Facebook page, .